 You probably started thinking about your favorite part of the cinnamon roll which is OF COURSE, the center.
 The gooey, soft, pull-apart, cinnamon-slathered, sweet, perfectly glazed bite.
 The bite you waited for the whole time or, if you’re like some of us, the only bite you took and then discarded the rest because why botherrrrr?!

 Well, what if the whole cinnamon roll *was* like the center?
 What if every single bite was light and soft and buttery and sweet?
-What if the entire thing was draped in a silky smooth cream cheese glaze that seeped and sneaked into every single available warm cinnamony pocket?
+What if the entire thing was draped in a silky smooth cream cheese frosting that seeped and sneaked into every single available warm cinnamony pocket?
 Yes.
 Yes.
-Goodbye dry, hard glaze-less outer bready bits!
+Goodbye dry, hard frosting-less outer bready bits!
 We’re here for brioche and we’re never turning back.

 Your holiday brunches, your quiet mornings with a hot cup of coffee before everyone wakes up, your treat plate on the counter where you sneak bites in between all the stirs and mashes and temp checks of holiday meal prep…all of this just got so much more delicious.